donovanglover/nix-config/help/commands.md

 - List the entire contents of a directory: `tree`
 - List all the directories in a directory, up to 2 levels deep: `tree -d -L 2`
 - Beautify any JSON output: `<json_output> | jq '.'`
+- Easily search for a file in a directory and its subdirectories: `fzf`

 ### Inox